 KYC software is one of the most convenient solutions for automating Know Your Customer checks.
 These are legal requirements in a growing number of industries, including finance, gambling, and crypto exchanges.
 KYC software can help you avoid compliance fines and accelerate customer verification to onboard more new customers without spending on additional resources.

 KYC stands for Know Your Customer.
-It is a set of guidelines that come from local regulators to ensure businesses know who they are dealing with and fulfill any legal criteria on who the product is accessible to.
+It is a set of guidelines that come from local regulators to ensure businesses know who they are dealing with.

 The minimum requirements include knowing the customer’s full name, address, and date of birth.
 It usually involves checking an ID document such as a driver’s license, passport, or residency certificate.